Harold Moody the civil rights leader

 The League’s official journal, The Keys, edited by Una Marson published everything from essays and political analysis to poetry and achievements from across the Black diaspora.

-During World War II, his advocacy continued.
-Dr Moody’s son Charles Arundel was denied the opportunity to train as an Officer for the British army because he wasn’t of 'pure European descent', Dr Moody was furious - he lobbied the war office.
-His campaigning resulted in the racist policy being overturned.
+During the Second World War, Dr Moody's advocacy continued.
+His son, Charles Arundel was denied the opportunity to train as an Officer for the British army because of the Colour Bar.
+Only men of 'pure European descent' were eligible.
+Dr Moody was furious - he lobbied the war office and his campaigning helped overturn the policy - so did the need for military personnel due to the number of casualties.

-The League of Coloured Peoples ensured that Black children being evacuated from bomb-targeted cities were placed in safe homes.
+The League of Coloured Peoples also ensured that Black and Brown children were safely evacuated from bomb-targeted cities and placed in safe homes.

 Dr Moody passed away in 1947 at the age of 64, shortly after returning from a fundraising tour in North America.